stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 Now lets Understood at which RSI price levels one can buy stocks (shares)?

-I have already said that RSI price will never go down below “0” and it will never go more than “100”.
+I have already said that RSI price will never go down below “0”.

-So, Relative Strength Index Value will oscillate between 0 to 100 always.
+So, the Relative Strength Index Value will oscillate between 0 to 100 always.

 How to identify the stocks (shares) Bullish zone with the help of RSI?